Milestone toward an ECRIPAC accelerator demonstrator

-where $m$ is the electron rest mass and $\gamma$ the Lorentz factor.
-If the magnetic field satisfies some conditions related to a sufficiently smooth time behavior, the electron energy increases quasi-synchronously with the magnetic field growth in a so-called gyromagnetic autoresonance regime:
+where $\Omega$ is the electron gyrofrequency, $m$ is the electron rest mass and $\gamma$ the Lorentz factor.
+If the magnetic field satisfies some conditions related to a sufficiently smooth time behavior, the electron energy increases quasi-synchronously with the magnetic field growth in a so-called gyromagnetic autoresonance regime, overcoming the relativistic limitations of ECR:

-where $B_{0}$ is the magnetic field satisfying ECR condition for cold electrons.
-A magnetic mirror is used to trap and accelerate the charged particles, leading to an anisotropic electron energy gain in the direction perpendicular to the magnetic field lines. \\ Ion entrainment~\cite{Consoli-plasma_acceleration,Bardet-ion_entrainment, Bardet-pleiade} takes place when the electron population of a plasma is longitudinally accelerated due to a magnetic field gradient, displacing it from the ions.
-The local difference in ion and electron densities generates a space-charge field, which slows down the electrons and accelerates the ions, leading to a net motion of the latter in the direction of the force acting on the electrons.
-This phenomenon has been experimentally observed to yield similar axial velocity for the electrons and ions~\cite{Bardet-ion_entrainment}, determining a net conversion of perpendicular electron energy to parallel ion energy
+\\ Ion entrainment~\cite{Consoli-plasma_acceleration,Bardet-ion_entrainment, Bardet-pleiade} is the phenomenon responsible for ion acceleration, exploiting the energetic electrons generated by GA.
+The electron population of the plasma is longitudinally displaced from the ions using a magnetic field gradient, generating a space-charge field due to the difference in the local densities of the two plasma populations.
+This field accelerates the ions in the direction of the force acting on the electrons, without the need of any external electric fields.
+The axial velocities of the electrons and ions have been experimentally observed to be quite similar~\cite{Bardet-ion_entrainment}, resulting in a net conversion of perpendicular electron energy $W_e$ to parallel ion energy $W_i$

-The combination of these two phenomena allows building a device theoretically able to accelerate a low pressure plasma by using well establish and commercially available technologies, consisting of static and pulsed coils to generate the overall magnetic field structure and of a microwave injector.
-This work presents an in-depth review of the ECRIPAC physical theory, adding important corrections to the current literature, followed by a theoretical study to better comprehend the device limitations and its requirements.
-This latter investigation led to the proposal of a compact demonstrator device to accelerate He$^{2+}$ ions, which has been validated using a Monte-Carlo code able to simulate the electron dynamics inside the accelerator.